How to Monitor Data Quality: A Detailed Guide

 1. To work with a mobile application, you must install and run a proxy server.
 We recommend Charles.

-2. One your proxy server is installed, check which IP address the application connects to:
+2. Once your proxy server is installed, check which IP address the application connects to:

-1. After that, it’s time to collect hits.
+2. After that, it's time to collect hits.
 Note that in applications, hits are not sent to collect but to batch.
-Batch is a packaged request that helps you send multiple requests.
+A batch is a packaged request that helps you send multiple requests.
 First, it saves application resources.
-Second, if there are network problems, the requests will be stored in the application and one common pool will be sent as soon as the network connection is reestablished.
+Second, if there are network problems, the requests will be stored in the application, and one common pool will be sent as soon as the network connection is reestablished.

 1. Finally, the collected data must be parsed (disassembled) into parameters, checked in order, and checked against the specifications.